 20,000mm+: Waterproof in high-pressure conditions (when very windy, for example) and when there is heavy rain

 Gore – the maker of a leading outdoors fabric Gore-Tex - explains the process of testing the initial waterproofness of a fabric.
 A spokesperson says: “We use the hydrostatic test method.
 Anything that withstands equivalent pressures above 1.3m (1300mm) can legally be called waterproof, however our experience is that, in real life, a product must be able to withstand pressures that relate to around 15m (15,000).

 "These kinds of pressures are experienced in situations such as when you kneel when carrying a heavy pack.
 At Gore we test all of our Original GORE-TEX fabrics to be waterproof to a minimum of 28m (28,000mm).”

 Gore also believe the “durability of waterproofness” is a vital component of their fabrics.
 The spokesperson said: “Once a garment has been worn and washed a few times, products start to drop off in performance.
 We run additional durability tests to ensure that the products are waterproof for their lifetime.”

 RET: fabric breathability

 The breathability of the fabric is another consideration when looking at water-resistance and waterproofing.
-If you wear a product that is fully waterproof, such as one made of plastic, and then exercise, you will sweat because there is no way for the vapour from the sweat to evaporate .
+If you wear a product that is fully waterproof, such as one made of plastic, and then exercise, there is no way for the vapour from the sweat to evaporate .